-Back to brass tacks this is just a series of carvings in a cliff face, but it is actually far more from that, taking in a long ride through very attractive rural scenery, a small village and a boat trip.
+Akauk Taung cliff carvings, some two hours by motorbike from Pyay, is well worth making the effort to reach for those with the time as while, back to brass tacks, it is just a series of carvings in a cliff face, it is actually far more from that, taking in a long ride through very attractive rural scenery, a small village and a boat trip.

-To reach the site you will first need to hire a motorbike for the ride to Akauk Taung, some two hours away.
+To reach the site you will first need to hire a motorbike in Pyay for the ride to Akauk Taung, some two hours away.
 While you could in theory ride this yourself, there is almost no signposting and the final turn off the main road is not signposted in English at all.
-We opted for a guide, which didn’t massively increase the cost of the trip -- though it turned out he didn’t know where the site was either -- at least he had the language skills to ask for directions.
+We opted for a guide, which didn’t massively increase the cost of the trip — though it turned out he didn’t know where the site was either — at least he had the language skills to ask for directions.

 Once you reach the village of Tonbo, you’ll need to hire a boat for the 30 minute downriver trip to the carvings — even in the pouring rain, we had no problems sorting this out — they’ll find you.